 The solution for connecting an on-premises system to an Exoscale private network is often a VPN.
 The on-premises side of this system often looks like this:

-Since the router and the VPN gateway are the same devices, the configuration is rather simple.
+Since the router and the VPN gateway are the same devices, the configuration is relatively simple.
 The on-premises servers do not need any additional configuration.

-It is important to note that each instance needs to have its routing table adjusted to send traffic via the VPN.
+It is important to note that each instance needs to adjust its routing table to send traffic via the VPN.

 Full VPN via On-Premises System